stsun/stsun.github.io/_pages/publications.md

 ## In Progress

+Zhang, R., **S. Sun**, Z. Chen, and L. Wu.
+Limited impacts of the Agulhas Leakage on the Atlantic Meridional Overturning Circulation. *submitted*.

-Long et al., Weakened seasonality of the ocean surface mixed layer depth in the Southern Indian Ocean during 1980-2019. *submitted*
+Long et al., Weakened seasonality of the ocean surface mixed layer depth in the Southern Indian Ocean during 1980-2019. *submitted*.

 Wang et al., A More Quiescent Deep Ocean under Global Warming. *submitted*.